-Using the expert opinion of a subset of the Chapter 14 author team (6 authors across a range of expertise) we conducted a rapid risk assessment of sectors by WGI hazards in order to identify potential key risks.
-Authors were asked to identify the risk of a (climate change) caused increase in a hazard on a given sector for all of North America.
-These key risks were then evaluated further during the assessment and results of the rapid assessment are in Fig. 14.11.
+Using the expert opinion of a subset of the Chapter 14 author team (six authors across a range of expertise), we conducted a rapid risk assessment of sectors by WGI hazards in order to identify potential key risks.
+Authors were asked to identify the risk of a (climate change) caused by increase in a hazard in a given sector for all of North America.
+These key risks were then evaluated further during the assessment, and results of the rapid assessment are given in Figure 14.11.
 A subset of case studies from the rapid assessment were evaluated for burning ember diagrams.
-For each unique combination, the hazard by sector risk was ranked as very high (very high risk & high confidence), high (significant impacts and risk, high to medium confidence), medium (impacts are detectable and attributable to climate change, medium confidence), low/ not detected /positive (risk is low or not detectable).
+For each unique combination, the hazard-by-sector risk was ranked as very high (very high risk and high confidence); high (significant impacts and risk, high to medium confidence); medium (impacts are detectable and attributable to climate change, medium confidence); low, not detected or positive (risk is low or not detectable).
 Blank cells are those where the assessment was not applicable or not conducted.

-Based on chapter team risk assessment and key risks identification protocols (see SM14.3) it was decided that existing literature would enable robust assessments of risks to; 1) freshwater, 2) major economic sectors, and 3) key tourism activities across North America.
+Based on chapter team risk assessment and key risk identification protocols (SM14.3) it was decided that existing literature would enable robust assessments of risks to (a) freshwater, (b) major economic sectors, and (c) key tourism activities across North America.
 References for the current and past assessments are listed in Table SM14.10 (also see Table SM14.9).